asamallab/BushySTG/codes/README.md

 * BF_properties: computes differernt properties of Boolean functions. (file derived from https://github.com/asamallab/MCBF)
 * BF_checkers: checks whether a given BF satisfies biologically meaningful properties. (file derived from https://github.com/asamallab/MCBF)
+* BF_generators: generates a list of different types of BFs. (file derived from https://github.com/asamallab/MCBF)
+* BF_converters: used to convert one format of a BF to another. (file derived from https://github.com/asamallab/MCBF)
+* RoF_checker: used to check if a BF is a RoF. (file derived from https://github.com/asamallab/MCBF)

 In case you use the codes provided herein please cite the following manuscript:

 ## CITATION